 Pretty clear cut, right?

 This is the story we’re expecting Lamentations to adhere to.
 And it starts off well.
 The reporter is blatantly a “Deuteronomy man,” by which I mean the legalistic nature of that book influences his view on how God responds to sin.
-But then he changes his mind between songs.

 By the time Lamentations 2 begins, the reporter has rejected his legalistic stance of the first song and sides with Daughter Zion—and against God—in the second song.